akivalencia/eventonica-project/README.md

 ### Dependencies
 - Must have NPM and Homebrew
-- To install express: `npm install express --save`
-- Install PostgresSQL Client to connect to database:
+- The project depends on a running PostgreSQL server, this is how you install PostgreSQL
 - `brew install postgres`
-- To be able to connect to database:
+- Create React application scaffolding:
+- `npx create-react-app eventonica`

+-node server side dependencies you need to install:
 - `npm install pg-promise`
-- `npx create-react-app eventonica`
+- `npm install express --save`

 ### Tests
 - (unit tests)jasmine tests test Event and User methods in part 2